 READ: 01 | 02 | 03 | 04 | 05 | 06 | 07 | 08 | 09 | 10

 1) KidKraft Modern Wooden Dollhouse // This has been one of Lana’s biggest asks: a “big” dollhouse that can fit her 12″ (think Disney Princess and Barbie) dolls.
 This one is actually surprisingly good looking, which is important since it’s not at all discreet.
 The wheels, too, seem like a really smart addition.
 Not only does it allow for play from all sides, but you can easily move it out of the way or to another area for play.

 2) Crazy Aaron’s Thinking Putty // Putty, not slime.
 I repeat: not slime.
 Crazy Aaron’s makes the best putty.
 It’s mesmerizing to look at for both kids and adults (I linked to my favorite color here, but there are literally dozens), and it’s not particularly messy.
 Perfect little thing to pull out when I need 15 mins to finish dinner.
 Stocking stuffer A+.

-3) Ikea Felt Veggies // Our very favorite play food all comes from IKEA, including these veggies, this fruit, these cupcakes — and, as of this Christmas, this pizza set.
+3) Ikea Felt Veggies // Our very favorite play food all comes from IKEA, including these veggies, this fruit basket, these cinnamon buns — and, as of this Christmas, this pizza set.
 (Shipping rates for many small goods on IKEA can actually be really reasonable, too — totally worth avoiding the crowds.)

 4) LEGO Technic WHACK!
 Vehicle // I will always endorse LEGOs, and I love that this build results in a car that is actually robust enough to play with — and even crash.
 A little destructive, maybe, but loads of value for the amount of play.